Overview

 • Term order – sorts by taxonomy term order.
 This option uses term_order which is only available when using a plugin that sets an explicit order for taxonomy terms.
 FacetWP supports:

-Count The number of options to display.
-Be aware that if your source is a hierarchical taxonomy, the count includes the child terms/categories.
+Count The maximum number of choices to display.
+Default: 10.
+Be aware that if your Data source is a hierarchical taxonomy, the count includes the child terms/categories.
 If the count is too low, (some) child options will not show up.

 What are value modifiers?